hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-part-1.md

 Unlike the DET CLI, which requires keyboard input for the password, a programmatic approach to create user accounts might be more appropriate depending on the organization’s use case.
 Determined is also REST API enabled.
 The Determined REST API documentation is available [here](https://docs.determined.ai/latest/rest-api/index.html).

 Below is the sequence of REST API calls I can use to create a new user account (testuser1) in Determined and to set the password, all using code.
-You can see how I use ***cURL*** as an HTTP client to interact with Determined through its REST API:
+You can see how I use ***cURL*** as an HTTP client to interact with Determined through its REST API.

-1. I first need to authenticate as Admin user to Determined and save the authentication token (bearer token) for subsequent REST API calls.
+* I first need to authenticate as Admin user to Determined and save the authentication token (bearer token) for subsequent REST API calls:

-2. I then create a non-admin user account using the access token as the bearer token authentication.

-3. Finally, I set the password for the newly created user account.

 ```bash